elyra-ai/elyra/README.md

 ![Enhanced Python Support](docs/source/images/python-runner.png)

 An **AI Pipeline** visual editor is also available and can be used to chain notebooks together.
-Currently the only supported pipeline runtime supported is **Kubeflow Pipelines**, but others can be easily added.
+Currently the only supported pipeline runtime is **Kubeflow Pipelines**, but others can be easily added.

 ![Pipeline Editor](docs/source/images/pipeline-editor.png)